mike-caballero/learn_grpc/README.md

   - TypeScript protos are created and used as a seperate TypeScript package.
 - NGINX as a gRPC web proxy to translates between HTTP/1.1 (used by the browser) and HTTP/2 (used by gRPC).
 - Lerna for managing interdependent packages -- `app` is reliant on the protos generated in `ts-protos`.
+- Implemented client and server side logging to a file for the backend and browser console for frontend.
+- Good learning was on the difficulty of not using Docker when setting up these multiple services.
+Not using Docker made it much easier to run into bugs.
+  - For instance, it was easy to accidentally open up to many processes and manually have to kill them with `pkill -f nginx` or `pkill -f helloworld.py`.